 19. “When I Hear Music” by Debbie Deb

 Debbie Deb’s “When I Hear Music” is a delightful paradox – sweet vocals and infectious synth sounds backed by a medium-paced beat that surprisingly fits right into the breakdancing scene.
-It delivers a robust electronic flavor with a timeless appeal that effortlessly bridges the gap between the classic and modern eras.
+It delivers a strong electronic flavor with a timeless appeal that effortlessly bridges the gap between the classic and modern eras.

 20. “Stop Me” by Mark Ronson